-This post was written by one of our EQUIP participants, sharing her heart and experiences during her 10 months in New York City.
+This post was written by one of our Equip participants, sharing her heart and experiences during her 10 months in New York City.

 Grown-ups told me later that Muslims had done it.
-The graven image of the extremist group’s leader would be burned in my brain in the coming months.
+The graven image of the extremist group’s leader would remain burned in my brain in the coming months.
 I still remember a vivid nightmare I had of the bearded man standing in the corner of my room, threatening to take me from my family.

 Today, I live in New York City, and it’s my first day teaching English to Arab-Americans.
 Many of my new students share distant ethnic roots with the man from my nightmare.
 Many will quietly mutter the name of their home country when asked, “Where are you from?” knowing its place on the travel ban list and the fear associated with their heritage in this country.

 Confronting fear with truth

 The truth is my Muslim neighbors exude kindness and peace.
 They do not deserve to bear the shame and stereotypes formed on this day seventeen years ago.
 Even if that was not the case, their souls would still share the same basic human need for a Savior.